alirezabj/Part2-Exercise2/README.md

     }

     /**
-     * Updates the publisher of the book.
+     * Updates the publisher of the book
-     * @param publisher The new publisher.
+     * @param publisher The new publisher
      * @.pre publisher != null
      * @.post this.getPublisher() == publisher
      */